Blakintosh/gscode/README.md

 # GSCode (also just known as gsc)

+A language extension that provides full support for Call of Duty: Black Ops III's GSC scripting language in Visual Studio Code, including IntelliSense.

 This is the README for your extension "gsc".
 After writing up a brief description, we recommend including the following sections.

 ## TODO